Tiberius Gracchus: Tribunate

-Moreover, victory on the matter of the lex agraria would have, for Tiberius, won him considerable support among the people and buttressed his prospects for higher office.
+Moreover, victory would win him considerable support among the people and buttressed his prospects for higher office.
 His refusals to compromise or withdraw his proposals led to suspicion among the elite that the bill was for his personal and familial political interests instead of his stated objectives.
-The complex motives of Tiberius and his ally and father-in-law Appius Claudius Pulcher were not limited to pro-natalist policymaking and its concomitant effects for army levies; they also may have calculated that land distributions would co-opt the loyalties of the soon-to-return Numantine war veterans.
+Indeed, the stubbornness with which he sought his objectives may have come from a personal need to secure his political future securing a big political success during his tribunician year.
+Moreover, Tiberius and his ally and father-in-law Appius Claudius Pulcher may have also calculated that land distributions would co-opt the loyalties of the soon-to-return Numantine war veterans.
 Passage would have served to balance against Aemilianus' political influence – he was the commander in the final campaign of the Numantine war – after his expected victory.